junglator/iiwa_motion_planning/README.md

 ---

-# Motion Planning for Mobile Manipulator
+# Motion Planning for arm Manipulator

 This repository implements a motion planning pipeline for a mobile manipulator navigating a dynamic factory floor.
 The project focuses on decoupled motion planning for the robot's base and arm, employing RRT-based algorithms for efficient pathfinding in complex environments.